ftsrg/trainbenchmark/README.md

 ### Usage

-The benchmark configuration is defined in the `config/config.yml` file (this is be created by the [`scripts/init-config.sh`](scripts/init-config.sh) script).
+The benchmark configuration is defined in the `config/config.yml` file (this is created by the [`scripts/init-config.sh`](scripts/init-config.sh) script).
 The script is based on the default configuration stored in [`config/default-config.yml`](config/default-config.yml) which also provided the documentation as comments in the file.

 The `scripts` directory contains the [`run.py`](scripts/run.py) script which is used for the following purposes:
 * `scripts/run.py -b` -- build the projects